Pioneers Club

 THE PIONEERS CLUB

-In 2016, in recognition of the 70th anniversary of the first black student’s admission
+In 2016, in recognition of the 70th anniversary of the first Black student’s admission

 to Franklin & Marshall, the African American Alumni Council (AAAC) launched the Pioneers

-JOIN TODAY
+CONTRIBUTE TODAY

 section.